 Summary

-• Lenders fall into two categories: Banks and non-banking lending institutions.
+• Lenders offering reverse mortgages fall into two categories: banks and non-bank lending institutions.

-• Since FHA insures nearly 99% of reverse mortgages available today, there is no advantage in using a bank to secure a reverse mortgage over a non-bank reverse mortgage lender or broker.
+• Since FHA insures nearly 99% of reverse mortgages through the Home Equity Conversion Mortgage (HECM) program, there is no real advantage to choosing a bank over a non-bank lender or broker for a reverse mortgage.

-• Small banks still exclusively offer reverse mortgage loans, usually as a correspondent through larger reverse mortgage wholesale lenders.
+• Today, smaller banks may still offer reverse mortgages, typically working as correspondents with larger wholesale reverse mortgage lenders.

 Where can I get more information about reverse mortgages?